akumansley/aft/docs/docs/about.md

 ---

 :::note
-Aft is currently _pre-alpha_ software.
-It should be a useful tool for prototyping, but isn't quite ready for production workloads!
+Aft is currently _alpha_ software.
+It isn't quite ready for production workloads!
 :::